hollerbackco/web/README.markdown

 API for HollerbackApp
 =====================

-Api for Hollerback.
 Users can register, read and create conversations, and read and add videos

 Server